Worldwide Photographic Journeys

 Waters that feed Life

-From Lagartos we travel north to the stunning reserve of Caño Negro, situated in the wild borderlands of Nicaragua and Costa Rica.
+From Lagarto we travel north to the remote reserve of Caño Negro, situated in the wild borderlands of Nicaragua and Costa Rica.
 A stunning natural refuge, Caño Negro is considered by many to be one of the most important wetland areas of the Americas.
 It is the only place in Costa Rica where you can see the rare Nicaraguan Grackle and also spot the largest bird of the Americas, the Jabiru.

 Where Volcanoes Sleep